Cameron Kasky

 Cameron Marley Kasky (born November 11, 2000) is an American activist and advocate against gun violence who co-founded the student-led gun violence prevention advocacy group Never Again MSD.
 He is notable for helping to organize the March for Our Lives nationwide student protest in March 2018.
 Kasky is a survivor of the February 2018 mass shooting at Marjory Stoneman Douglas High School.
 Kasky was included in Time magazine's "100 Most Influential People of 2018".

+In November 2025, Kasky announced he was running for congress in New York's 12th congressional district.

 Early life and education

 Kasky was a student, a "theatre kid", and former member of the drama club at Marjory Stoneman Douglas High School, and was a junior at the time of the school shooting in February 2018.
 He has a younger brother with autism who is also a survivor of the MSD shooting.
+After graduating from high school, he attended Columbia University for several semesters, but dropped out.

 Advocacy

 Kasky had just left drama class when the shooting began at Marjory Stoneman Douglas High School in Parkland, Florida on February 14, 2018.
 After he met his younger brother at a different classroom and exiting the school, the fire alarm sounded.
 With other students, they were instructed to go back inside.
 They waited an hour in a classroom until they were rescued.

 After the shooting, Kasky brought several school friends to his house and with them founded Never Again MSD (#NeverAgain), a student-led gun control advocacy group.
 Kasky came up with the name "Never Again" while the group stayed up through the night to make plans, and he posted "Stay alert. #NeverAgain" to Facebook.
 The group works to create a national movement against gun violence, including an effort to publicize legislators receiving money from the NRA and persuading people not to vote for them.
 It promoted and led a massive rally called March for Our Lives in Washington, DC, on March 24, 2018.

 According to a report in The New Yorker, it was Kasky's idea to found the activist group along with fellow students David Hogg, X González, Sarah Chadwick and others – a group described by reporter Michael Schulman as having "moral clarity and vision" in the gun control debate.
 Kasky wrote an op-ed on the CNN website describing the events of the massacre and his reaction to it.
 In an interview, Kasky told the CNN anchor Anderson Cooper that "my generation won't stand for this."
 Although known as a "theatre kid" with a reputation for being the class clown, Kasky's experience after the shooting was primarily one of anger: